 The biggest overall challenge for business owners is maximizing their bottom line.
 By reducing maintenance costs, increasing efficiency and by maintaining optimal production cycles with the help of CMMS software, this challenge can be met.
-Maintenance management software provides its users with a variety of tools that make the work order process seamless.
+Maintenance management system includes work order software features which provides its users with a variety of tools that make the work order process seamless.
 Bar code scanning and photo capabilities respectively make ordering the correct part and identifying the piece of in question a very effective way of reducing errors and saving time.
 Access to facility blueprints that provide the precise location of equipment in need of servicing helps maintenance managers to deploy technicians in the most systematic and efficient way.
 As noted previously, the most valued aspect of automated work orders is its ability to generate and distribute them in real time instead of hours or days.
 Considered together, CMMS makes the work order process better, easier and less prone to error.

 Budget in advance for repairs and replacements

 At the heart of a facility management system is work orders, which include a description of the problem and any additional information required to make the repair or complete the replacement.
 Because the system keeps a record of all the work that's been done, it's much easier to look at any one asset and predict when it's going to need to be replaced.